Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning

 \subsection{Robustness Analysis and Ablation Study.}

-We delve into the robustness analysis of InCo Aggregation, examining two key aspects: (1) the impact of varying batch sizes, and (2) the effect of noise perturbations on gradients during transmission.
-Additionally, we perform an ablation study to assess the contributions of the key components in InCo Aggregation.
-Throughout this subsection, we use InCoAvg as a representative measure of the performance achieved by InCo Aggregation, with FedAvg serving as the baseline.
-For a comprehensive exploration across different baselines, we provide detailed experiments in Appendix~\ref{sec:apd_exp}.
+We delve into the robustness analysis of InCo Aggregation, examining two aspects: the impact of varying batch sizes and noise perturbations on gradients during transmission.
+Additionally, we perform an ablation study for InCo Aggregation.
+We provide more experiments in Appendix~\ref{sec:apd_exp}.

-\textbf{Effect of Batch Size and Noise Perturbation.} Figure~\ref{fig:robustness_resnet} presents the outcomes of the robustness analysis for InCo Aggregation.
-Notably, when compared to FedAvg as depicted in Figure~\ref{fig:batchsize_resnet_cifar} and Figure~\ref{fig:batchsize_resnet_cinic}, our method exhibits significant improvements while maintaining comparable performance across all settings.
-Remarkably, even the best results achieved by FedAvg under any condition are surpassed by the worst results obtained by InCoAvg.
-Furthermore, as illustrated in Figure~\ref{fig:noise_resnet_cifar} and Figure~\ref{fig:noise_resnet_cinic}, we explore the impact of different noise perturbations by simulating noise with standard deviations following the gradients.
-The results demonstrate substantial performance gains achieved by InCo Aggregation, affirming its robustness in the face of noise perturbations, as well as the protection of client privacy because of the incorporation of noise in the transmitted gradients.
+\textit{Effect of Batch Size and Noise Perturbation.} Notably, when compared to FedAvg as depicted in Figure~\ref{fig:batchsize_resnet_cifar} and Figure~\ref{fig:batchsize_resnet_cinic}, our method exhibits significant improvements while maintaining comparable performance across all settings.
+Furthermore, as illustrated in Figure~\ref{fig:noise_resnet_cifar} and Figure~\ref{fig:noise_resnet_cinic}, we explore the impact of noise perturbations by simulating noise with standard deviations following the gradients.

-\textbf{Ablation Study.} Our ablation study includes the following methods: (i) InCoAvg w/o Normalization (HeteroAvg with cross-layer gradients and optimization), (ii) InCoAvg w/o Optimization (HeteroAvg with normalized cross-layer gradients), (iii) InCoAvg w/o Normalization and Optimization (HeteroAvg with cross-layer gradients), and (iv) HeteroAvg (FedAvg with heterogeneous aggregation).
-The ablation study of InCo Aggregation is depicted in Figure~\ref{fig:ablation_resnet}.
-Firstly, the inferior performances of InCoAvg w/o Normalization highlight the critical role of gradient normalization in achieving effective InCo Aggregation.
-Furthermore, directly utilizing cross-layer gradients (InCoAvg w/o N \& O) is shown to be worse than not using them at all (HeteroAvg) in certain cases, underscoring the importance of both gradient normalization and optimization.
-Finally, the observed improvement between InCoAvg and InCoAvg w/o Optimization demonstrates the effectiveness of Theorem~\ref{thm:vec_solution}.
+\textit{Ablation Study.} Our ablation study includes the following methods: (i) InCoAvg w/o Normalization (HeteroAvg with cross-layer gradients and optimization), (ii) InCoAvg w/o Optimization (HeteroAvg with normalized cross-layer gradients), (iii) InCoAvg w/o Normalization and Optimization (HeteroAvg with cross-layer gradients), and (iv) HeteroAvg (FedAvg with stage splitting).
+The ablation study of InCo Aggregation is depicted in Figure~\ref{fig:ablation_resnet}, demonstrating the efficiency of InCo Aggregation.